beforeyouknowit/arduinoX86/README.md

 A program that generates CPU tests for emulator authors.

-### /hats
+### /shields

-Contains the KiCad project files and Gerber files for the various ArduinoX86 HATs.
-See the README.md in each HAT directory for more information and BOMs for building each.
+Contains the KiCad project files and Gerber files for the various ArduinoX86 shields.
+See the README.md in each shield directory for more information and BOMs for building each.

 ### /platformio/ArduinoX86